Distributed Event-Triggered Control for Asymptotic Synchronization of Dynamical Networks

-\begin{remark} Like most works in synchronization of dynamical network (with/without ETC), in particular for networks with generalized linear node dynamics (e.g. \cite{HTrentelman_tac_2013, Guinaldo_2013_IET}), one usually needs some global parameters to guarantee asymptotic synchronization as well as to exclude Zeno behaviours.
-These parameters can be estimated by using methods proposed in the related literature (e.g. \cite{Franceschelli_auto_2013}), and can be initialized to each node at the beginning.
-However, how to use local parameters rather than global ones (e.g. how to replace $N$ by using local parameter such as the degree of the node $d_i$) remains open, and deserves attention. \end{remark}
+\begin{remark} Like most results in synchronization of dynamical network with/without ETC (e.g., \cite{HTrentelman_tac_2013, Guinaldo_2013_IET}), one usually needs some global parameters to guarantee asymptotic synchronization and exclude Zeno behaviours.
+These parameters can be estimated by using methods proposed in the related literature (e.g., \cite{Franceschelli_auto_2013}), and can be initialized to each node at the beginning.
+However, how to use local parameters rather than global ones (e.g., how to replace $N$ by using local parameter such as the degree of the node $d_i$) remains open, and deserves attention. \end{remark}